 Harry Potter and the Chamber of Secrets Soundtrack, Jeremy Soule, 2002

 Soule’s designation as “the John Williams of game music” has always had more to do with hyperbole and facile comparisons than with actual musical parallels.
 For example, Soule seems almost entirely disinterested in the elaborate thematic structures that shape so many of Williams’ works.
-However, there’s no denying that at his best, Soule is able to create a lavish orchestral sound reminiscent of John Williams’ creations in the science fiction and fantasy genre.
+However, there’s no denying that at his best, Soule is able to create a lavish orchestral sound broadly reminiscent of John Williams’ works in the science fiction and fantasy genre.

 What’s most refreshing about the Harry Potter and the Chamber of Secrets soundtrack is its light touch, and a feeling of affability and charm that is utterly delightful.
-It also helps that the variety on display on “Harry Potter and the Chamber of Secrets Title Theme” is present throughout the entire soundtrack.
-For example, the requisite comedy elements make their mark on “Washing”, which bounces along merrily without ever turning cloying or childish.
-Meanwhile, “House Point Theme” has great fun contrasting regal fanfares with tuba-driven oompah-style humour.
+It also helps that the variety on display on “Title Theme” is present throughout the entire soundtrack.
+For example, the requisite comedy elements appear on “Washing”, which merrily bounces along without ever turning cloying or childish.
+In a similar vein, “House Point Theme” has great fun contrasting regal fanfares with tuba-driven, oompah-style humour.
 In the soundtrack’s liner notes, Chamber of Secrets‘ audio manager Nick Lavier claims that Soule “doesn’t seem to be able to […] very easily […] write light, playful music.”
-However, based on the winning evidence presented here on album, it’s an issue that Soule overcame successfully.
+However, based on the winning evidence presented on this soundtrack, it’s an issue that Soule successfully overcame.

 At the other end of the spectrum are the Harry Potter and the Chamber of Secrets soundtrack’s action pieces.
 Despite the odd less than spectacular cue, they manage to outgun the battle tracks on pretty much all of Soule’s other fantasy scores.
 A comparison with his work for the same year’s The Elder Scrolls III: Morrowind proves insightful.
 By comparison, Chamber of Secrets’ action cues are far more attractive, with no place for stale ostinato staccatos.
-They also have with a real sense of rhythmic elasticity, never content to rest in one spot for long as the whole orchestra contributes to the light-footed compositions.
+They also have a real sense of rhythmic elasticity, never content to rest in one spot for long as the whole orchestra contributes to the light-footed compositions.

 Most importantly, there’s a real sense of urgency and verve that turns even short tracks like “Draco” into energising interludes.
 It’s hard to overstate how much a live orchestra’s vivid sound brings to these compositions.
-For example, the voluptuous, rasping sound of the brass section on “Draco” is immensely satisfying.
+For example, the full-throated, rasping sound of the brass section on “Draco” is immensely satisfying.